The Well Worn Shoes

 11 Can’t Miss Shops in Bar Harbor, Maine

-Keep in mind that many of these shops and restaurants are only open seasonally as Bar Harbor pretty much closes up shop at the end of tourist season.
-But there are a few that are open year-round.
+Keep in mind that many of these shops are only open seasonally, and Bar Harbor pretty much closes up shop at the end of tourist season.
+But a few remain open year-round, and that number seems to be growing each year.
+I’ve noted that for each one below.

 Sunrise At Acadia National Park